 Perkins, Patricia Elaine

-Ellie Perkins is a Professor in the Faculty of Environmental Studies.
-She is an ecological economist concerned with climate justice: addressing global inequities while advancing the energy transition.
-She is interested in the political ecology of commons governance, local economies, and energy transitions; feminist theory and practice in times of climate change; and metals and minerals resources for the green transition.
-She teaches courses in Ecological Economics, Community Economic Development, and interdisciplinary qualitative research design.
-She often works with students pursuing research themes related to climate justice, local economic development, trade and the environment, water management, and feminist ecological economics.
-She is a Lead Author for the 6th Assessment Report of the Intergovernmental Panel on Climate Change chapter on "Demand, Services, and Social Aspects of Mitigation."
+I am an ecological economist concerned with climate justice: addressing global inequities while advancing the energy transition.
+I am interested in the political ecology of commons governance, local economies, and energy transitions; feminist theory and practice in times of climate change; and metals and minerals resources for the green transition.
+I teach courses in Ecological Economics, Community Economic Development, and interdisciplinary qualitative research design.
+I often work with students pursuing research themes related to climate justice, local economic development, trade and the environment, water management, and feminist ecological economics.
+I was the Lead Author for the 6th Assessment Report of the Intergovernmental Panel on Climate Change chapter on "Demand, Services, and Social Aspects of Mitigation."

 Books and Monographs